nuclio/nuclio/docs/setup/minikube/getting-started-minikube.md

 Bring up a docker registry inside Minikube.
 You'll later push your functions to this registry:

-> Note: You can skip this step if you're a more advanced user and would like to use some other registry like the Docker hub, GCR, ACR, etc. See the docker registry guide to set that up.
+> Note: You can skip this step if you're a more advanced user and would like to use some other registry like the Docker hub, GCR, ACR, etc. See [Getting started with Kubernetes](/docs/setup/k8s/getting-started-k8s.md) for instructions.

 ```sh
 minikube ssh -- docker run -d -p 5000:5000 registry:2